-Cornwall is renowned for its folklore, with an endless number of myths, legends and tales associated with the magical stretches of countryside and sea throughout the county.
-We take a look at some of the most popular of these folktales:
+Cornwall is renowned for its folklore, with various myths, legends and tales associated with the magical stretches of countryside and sea throughout the county.
+We take a look at some of the most popular Cornish folktales.

 It is said that, upon being shot by a Cornish sailor, a mermaid set a dying curse on the harbour, forming the sandbar.
 There are several variations on the details of this tale, but many involve the mermaid and the sailor falling in love, and at the end of their relationship (in one version she refuses a proposal, and in another she tries to lure him under the sea), he shoots her.

 Her curse on the harbour stated that it would become unusable, desolate and unsafe, and in doing so destroyed many boats and formed the sandbar.